 How to Book Hawaiian Lie-Flat With Points & Miles

-Luckily, there's a better way to book if you have some points and miles in the bank.
+But there's an even better way to book if you have some points and miles in the bank.
 Hawaiian Airlines sometimes charges just 40,000 miles each way to book the same flights.

 Don't have Hawaiian miles?
 No problem.
 You can transfer Amex or Bilt points to Hawaiian to book these flights online.